-‘Dancing With the Stars: Athletes’ Says Goodbye To A Legend, Fans React To Week 2 Elimination Double Header
+‘Dancing With The Stars: Athletes’ Says Goodbye To A Legend, Fans React To Week 2 Elimination Double Header

 — Kelli Lawrence (@KLBSt8ofSk8) May 8, 2018

-With Kareem Abdul-Jabbar and Arike Ogunbowale now out of the running for the mirrorball trophy, the remaining athletes competing on the Dancing With the Stars mini-season are Tonya Harding, Josh Norman, Chris Mazdzer, Adam Rippon, Mirai Nagasu and Jennie Finch Daigle.
+With Kareem Abdul-Jabbar and Arike Ogunbowale now out of the running for the mirrorball trophy, the remaining athletes competing on the Dancing with the Stars mini-season are Tonya Harding, Josh Norman, Chris Mazdzer, Adam Rippon, Mirai Nagasu and Jennie Finch Daigle.

-Dancing With the Stars airs Mondays at 8 p.m.
+Dancing with the Stars airs Mondays at 8 p.m.
 ET on ABC.